Connect with others who understand.

 • Drinking too much alcohol

-• Smoking tobacco
+• Using tobacco products

 How Is Isolated Systolic Hypertension Treated?

 If your doctor prescribes blood pressure medication, it’s important that you take it exactly as directed.
-Some medications should not be crushed, chewed, or cut in half.
+Some medications should never be crushed, chewed, or cut in half.
 Don’t make changes or stop taking your medication without talking to your medical provider first.

 Diuretics

 Sometimes called “water pills,” diuretics help your body get rid of extra water and salt through your urine.
-Diuretics are often the first medication prescribed for isolated systolic hypertension.
+Diuretics are often one of the first medications prescribed for isolated systolic hypertension.
+The three types of diuretics — thiazide, loop, and potassium-sparing — work on different parts of your kidneys.

 A common side effect of diuretics is increased urination, so you may find yourself going to the bathroom more frequently.
 One MyHeartDiseaseTeam member said, “My doctor prescribed a water pill, and it’s causing me to run to the bathroom all day long!”
-Other side effects of diuretics include dizziness, dehydration, and electrolyte changes in your blood.

 If a diuretic doesn’t lower your blood pressure enough on its own, your doctor may add other medications.